 DOT holders can also be elected as council members to represent passive stakeholders in two key governance roles.
 The first is proposing referenda and the second is vetoing potentially dangerous or malicious referenda.
 These council members work with the technical committee which is made up of teams actively building Polkadot, with the ability to propose emergency referenda for fast-tracking the voting and implementation of urgent updates.

-The second functionality of holding DOTs is to help facilitate the underlying consensus mechanism (GRANDPA) of the protocol.
+The second functionality of holding DOT tokens is to help facilitate the underlying consensus mechanism (GRANDPA) of the protocol.
 DOT holders play an active role in helping relay transactions across the parachains by bonding their tokens to perform these actions.
 This acts as an incentive mechanism that disincentivizes malicious behaviour and incentivizes active and good-faith participation.

-Moreover, new parachains will be added through the act of bonding tokens.
-And outdated parachains can be removed by removing bonded tokens, creating a form of proof of stake.
+Moreover, new parachains will be added through the act of bonding tokens and outdated parachains can be removed by removing bonded tokens, creating a form of proof of stake.

 Holders of DOTs can act as a validator, collator, nominator or fisherman.
 Validators secure the relay chain by bonding their DOTs, validating proofs from collators, and participating in consensus with other validators.
 Nominators select the validators and collators maintain each shard chain by collecting shard transactions from users and producing proofs for validators.
 Lastly, fishermen monitor the network and report bad behavior to the validators.